 Process Mapping – What’s The Point?

-Similar to how you would plan to write an article back in grade school, process mapping involves flow charts and brainstorming.
-Process mapping can help you to improve the quality of your final deliverable for the customer, and also make more effective process decisions along the way.
-Process mapping can help you better communicate the steps needed in order to get the job done correctly.
+Similar to how you would plan to write an article back in grade school, involves flow charts and brainstorming.
+Mapping can help you to improve the quality of your final deliverable for the customer, and also make more effective process decisions along the way.
+It can help you better communicate the steps needed in order to get the job done correctly.
 Your project team, key stakeholders, and fellow project managers will greatly appreciate having this outline before they embark on their next project!

 - The maturity of projects requiring extreme planning